master-of-zen/Av1an/README.md

     -   `python setup.py install`

 -   Also:
-    On Ubuntu systems packages `python3-opencv` and `libsm6` are required
+    On Ubuntu systems, the packages `python3-opencv` and `libsm6` are required

 ## Docker

-Docker can be ran with the following command if you are in the current directory
+Av1an can be run in a Docker container with the following command if you are in the current directory

 ```bash
 docker run -v "$(pwd)":/videos --user $(id -u):$(id -g) -it --rm masterofzen/av1an:latest -i S01E01.mkv {options}